 This race is also carnivore friendly as we'll be providing post race meals to all competitors.
 Menu to be determined as we get closer.

 Beer to be at the start/finish area (which is also a 100k aid station)... because this is Central Oregon.
 Giggity.
 You'll need a photo ID when you pick up your packet so we can verify age for alcohol consumption.
 Thanks, y'all.

-If you aren't able to make it by 7pm we'll have packets at Wanoga on Saturday but please arrive early... it'll be hectic on race morning.
+If you aren't able to make it by 7pm we'll have packets at Wanoga on Saturday but please arrive early... it may be hectic on race morning.

 Elite and Overall Awards